You are here

 Excellence & Exceptional Foot & Ankle Care in Asheville

-Dr. Mark Hedrick, Dr. Peter Mangone, and Dr. Pamela Meliski are our foot and ankle orthopedic surgeons who have accomplished additional training through a fellowship specifically in the foot and ankle.
+Dr. Mark Hedrick and Dr. Peter Mangone, are our foot and ankle orthopedic surgeons who have accomplished additional training through a fellowship specifically in the foot and ankle.
 Our foot doctors intimately understand how to treat your foot issue and will help guide you to a better quality of life through reduced or eliminated pain.
 They also benefit from the collective knowledge of our entire staff of orthopedic experts in conservative care, surgery, and therapy, which allows them to discuss cases, share knowledge, and bring the best treatment options to you.
 Regardless of your diagnosis and the treatment you receive, our doctors are committed to working with you every step along your journey to reduce or eliminate pain, and they always recommend conservative treatment first before offering surgery options.

 If you feel the time is right for you to meet with an expert to discuss your foot issue, you can make an appointment online or call us at (828) 258-8800.
 We also offer an orthopedic urgent care for injuries or conditions that can't wait for an appointment.
-Please click here for the availability of our Orthopedic Urgent Care locations in Asheville, Arden/Fletcher, and Hendersonville.
+Please click here for the availability of our Orthopedic Urgent Care locations in Asheville, South Asheville, and Hendersonville.

 For more information on foot and ankle injuries and conditions, please visit our Athlete and Parent's Online Guide to Sports Medicine.